-The speed value in the Ethernet status window in Windows 10 or any other version of Windows shows only the maximum speed your hardware can achieve.
+The speed value in the Ethernet status window in Windows 10 or Windows 11 shows only the maximum speed your hardware can achieve.
 As a matter of fact, you cannot change the value manually yourself.
 It will automatically adapt and change to the highest supported speed value based on the connected hardware, from your Ethernet LAN adapter, to the cable, the router and the BTU modem.

 In other words, all of the mentioned hardware have to meet the requirement to support 1 Gbps bandwidth in order for your adapter to show and actually run on 1 Gbps.
 If either one of the hardware supports only up to 100 Mbps, your speed will be capped at 100 Mbps regardless of how fast and powerful your other hardware are (sometimes can be as slow as 10 Mbps if you have an antique hardware part).
 Here’s a list of hardware that will affect the internet speed.

 - Ethernet cable